empflow/next-blog-app/posts/70-days-to-make-a-website.md

 ---

 alright thanks for reading
-this article took me like 20 minutes to write maybe 22 i dont know
+this post took me like 20 minutes to write maybe 22 i dont know